poseidonos/poseidonos/README.md

 # Poseidon OS

-PoseidonOS (POS) is a light-weight storage OS that offers the best performance and valuable features over storage network.
-POS exploits the benefit of NVMe SSDs by optimizing storage stack and leveraging the state-of-the-art high speed interface.
-Please find project details at documentations page.
+PoseidonOS (POS) is a lightweight storage OS that offers the best performance and valuable features over a storage network.
+POS exploits the benefit of NVMe Solid State Drives (SSDs) by optimizing the storage stack and leveraging the state-of-the-art high-speed interface.
+Please find project details on the documentation page.

 # Table of Contents